 For those who work in an environment where there is potential for violence, it is important to develop the skills needed to defuse dangerous situations.
-This webinar will focus on how to de-escalate potentially violent situations through assertiveness and interpersonal communication.
-Participants will gain a clear understanding of how to assess the potential for violence and respond with a diverse set of interpersonal tools and strategies designed to defuse potentially violent situations.
+This webinar is designed to teach people to de-escalate potentially violent situations through assertiveness and interpersonal communication.
+Viewers will develop a clear understanding of how to assess the potential for violence and respond with a diverse set of interpersonal tools and strategies designed to defuse potentially violent situations.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.

 Upon completion of this webinar participants should be able to:

 Describe the role of anger in violent incidents

 Describe different forms of violence

 This is an introductory-intermediate level webinar intended for anyone interested in learning more about this topic.

 Each webinar is 60 - 70 minutes in length.
 Pre-recorded webinars include no interactivity with the instructor.
 Live webinars will each contain 60 minutes of instruction from the facilitator using visual powerpoint slides and then there will be 10 minutes at the end of the webinar when participants can type in questions or comments directly to the instructor and hear feedback in realtime from the instructor.

 Upon viewing entire webinar general participants will be able to receive a general certificate of participants.
 For those require ASWB and NBCC approved certificates you will need to take a post webinar test.
 A certificate will be given after successful completion of test.
 An evaluation form will be available to complete after submitting the posttest.